Get insider access

 If you're looking for a premium pair of headphones but want to keep expenses under $1,000, the HiFiMan Edition XS are a good choice.
 Unlike the Sennheiser HD 800 S, these headphones have planar magnetic drivers instead of dynamic drivers, which helps them reproduce more bass despite their open-back design.
 However, their lower price means a compromise in build quality since they have plastic hinges that don't feel durable.

 Their padded headband also feels heavy on your head compared to the ski-band headband styles found on other over-ears from this manufacturer, and the headphones feel big if you have a small head.
-They're still well-built overall and have a comfortable fit for most people.
+Overall, they're still well-built and fit comfortably on most people.
 They have a versatile sound profile that clearly reproduces vocals and instruments.
+Most devices can also drive them to adequate levels without a headphone amplifier.

 Although a dip in their high-mid weakens vocals and instruments, these elements are still present and detailed.
 Sibilants like hi-hats are also bright without being piercing.
 They deliver audio consistently, so you don't need to worry much about getting a different sound from use to use.
 Their open-back design creates an open, spacious, and natural passive soundstage, which helps make your audio more immersive.